jbilander/SF500/README.md

 ***

 Having the A590 jumper set to enable onboard memory (2MB in picures below) is not optimal in this case since that memory will automatically be used first by the system.
-As you can see only 0.84 mips here:
+You will have to set the jumper (JP2) to _ON_ (4MB) on the SF500 in this scenario but as you can see only 0.84 mips here:

 <a href="images/SF500_and_A590_pic3.jpg">
 <img src="images/SF500_and_A590_pic3.jpg" width="256" height="192">